-It’s obvious that many marketers never served in the infantry or competed in archery.
 We’ve all heard the edict, “Ready, aim, fire.”
 Unfortunately, many marketers follow a different directive—“Fire, ready, aim.”
 They have it backwards.
-They jump into executing marketing tactics and campaigns before they understand their target.
-Then they try to adjust and optimize after the fact.
+They jump into executing marketing tactics and campaigns before they understand their target, then they try to adjust and optimize after the fact.

 It’s important to set realistic revenue goals and understand where that revenue will come from.
 What percentage of revenue will come from existing customers and how much from new business needs to be generated?